Angevon-1/manual_baldursgate2_angevon/docs/setup_en.md

 ## Tracking your items and locations

 1. Open the Manual tab of the Manual Client.
 On the left is a list of items you've received, and on the right are all the game's location checks.
-2. Checks that are logically available are highlighted green if Universal Tracker is installed.
+2. Checks that are logically available are highlighted green if Universal Tracker is installed and your BG2 yaml is in the Players folder.
 3. When you've completed a check, click it to send it to the server as complete.
 4. When you've achieved the goal condition, click the GOAL button to mark the world as complete.

+Note: Universal Tracker needs to know the exact settings you used to correctly track.
+If you have any random options in the yaml, be sure to set them to what the generator chose so that the tracker knows.<br/>
+For example, say you had include_npcs at true: 50 and false: 50 (a random 50/50 chance of either being chosen), and the generator chose true.
+You need to change the false: 50 to false: 0 in the yaml or else the tracker will think it might be false and may highlight locations incorrectly.
+Options that the generator chose can be seen at the top of the spoiler log.

 ## Game Troubleshooting